 Cash flows from operating activities have generally been sufficient to meet operating requirements and a portion of capital expenditure requirements.
 Registrant's future cash flows from operating activities will be affected by a number of factors, including utility regulation; infrastructure investment; maintenance expenses; inflation; compliance with environmental, health and safety standards; production costs; customer growth; per customer usage of water and electricity; weather and seasonality; conservation efforts; compliance with local governmental requirements, including mandatory restrictions on water use, and required cash contributions to pension and post-retirement plans.
+In connection with efforts to meet the California Governor's order to reduce overall water usage by 25% as compared to 2013, GSWC has been authorized by the CPUC to track incremental drought costs incurred in a memorandum account for possible future recovery.
 In addition, future cash flows from contracted services subsidiaries will depend on new business activities, existing operations, the construction of new and/or replacement infrastructure at military bases, timely redetermination and equitable adjustment of prices and timely collection of payments from the U.S. government and other prime contractors operating at the military bases.

 Cash flows from operating activities are primarily generated by net income, adjusted for non-cash expenses such as depreciation and amortization, and deferred income taxes.
-Net cash provided by operating activities of Registrant was \$38.5 million for the three months ended March 31, 2015 as compared to \$40.9 million for the same period in 2014.
-The decrease in operating cash flow was primarily due to the expiration of various surcharges implemented in mid-2013 for recovery of various previously incurred costs, as well as a decrease in customer consumption.
-A decrease in customer usage lowers customer billings and increases the WRAM regulatory assets.
-These decreases in cash were partially offset by an increase in cash generated by contracted services due to the billing of and cash receipts for construction work at military bases during the three months ended March 31, 2015.
-The billings (and cash receipts) for this construction work generally occur at completion of the work or in accordance with a billing schedule contractually agreed to with the U.S. government and/or other prime contractors.
-Thus, cash flow from construction-related activities may fluctuate from period to period with such fluctuations representing timing differences of when the work is being performed and when the cash is received for payment of the work.
+Net cash provided by operating activities of Registrant was \$63.0 million for the six months ended June 30, 2015 as compared to \$90.9 million for the same period in 2014.
+The decrease in operating cash flow was primarily due to a decrease in cash generated by contracted services due to the timing of billing and cash receipts for construction work at military bases during the six months ended June 30, 2015 as compared to the same period in 2014.
+The billings (and cash receipts) for construction work generally occur at completion of the work or in accordance with a billing schedule contractually agreed to with the U.S. government and/or other prime contractors.
+During the six months ended June 30, 2014, cash payments were received for the completion of several large capital upgrade projects that did not recur during the same period in 2015.
+Cash flow from construction-related activities will fluctuate from period to period with such fluctuations representing timing differences of when the work is being performed and when the cash is received for payment of the work.
+There was also a decrease in customer water usage resulting from conservation efforts, which lowered customer billings at GSWC and increased the WRAM regulatory assets.
+These decreases in the consolidated cash flows from operating activities were partially offset by lower income tax payments made during the six months ended June 30, 2015 due, in large part, to the implementation of the new tax repair regulations during the fourth quarter of 2014.
 The timing of cash receipts and disbursements related to other working capital items also affected the changes in net cash provided by operating activities.